Anku5hk/Programmers_guide_to_Python/book.md

 #### **7.2.2 Generators**
 * Generators are "lazy", they return value when *next()* function is called upon.
 Generators are iterators objects but not vice versa, there are some differences.
 A Generator object is created using a function that has one or more *yield* statements in it.
 They might have or not have loops in them.
 A *yield* statement makes a function iterable with/without loops.
 * Similar to *iterator* object, *yield* in Generators saves the state (or maintain current index like in our SquareIterator class), so Generators can be interrupted and resumed whenever inside a program.
 And once exhausted they stop returning values, at this point they need to be created again.
-* For longer iteration (larger/infinite lnegth of data handling) generators are preferred because they are memory efficient, in a sense they can be utilized to generate/load data when required.
-This helps in avoidingthe machine to run out of memory.
+* For longer iteration (larger/infinite length of data handling) generators are preferred because they are memory efficient, in a sense they can be utilized to generate/load data when required.
+This helps in avoiding the machine to run out of memory.
 Generators can also be created using similar to list comprehension's syntax, but using rounded brackets.
 ```Python
 ## Example 1: create a generator function similar to our SquareIterator class
 def my_square_generator(*args):